hhsu15/css_course/README.md

 When use `box-sizing: border-box`, the specified width and height will be applied to the box model, as opposed to the `content`.
 So the above elements will be adjusted automatically.

-There are four types: Inline, Block-level, Inline-Block.
+There are 3 types: Inline, Block-level, Inline-Block.

 ### Block-Level Box